Technical Standards

 Personal Responsibility

-Ability to accept responsibility and accountability of personal actions in all class and clinical settings.
-Ability to consistently approach highly stressful situations in a professional, safe and effective manner.
-Accepts and integrates critical feedback within class and clinical settings.
+Ability to accept responsibility and accountability for personal actions in all class and clinical settings.
+Ability to consistently approach highly stressful situations in a professional, safe, and effective manner.
+Accept and integrate critical feedback within class and clinical settings.

 Critical Thinking

-Analytical and critical thinking ability sufficient for safe and effective clinical judgments.
+Analytical and critical thinking ability sufficient for safe and effective clinical judgment.

-Possible example: Ability to transfer theory into practical application.
-Identify cause/effect relationships in clinical situations in a specified amount of time.
+Feasible Outcome Example: Ability to transfer theory into practical application.
+Identify cause/effect relationships in clinical situations within a specified amount of time.

 Interpersonal